TylerYep/wolfbot/README.md

   * Should have statements on init like all of the other characters.
 The reason I didn't originally was to trim the set using previous statements.
   * new_role should be a learnable vector or a dict that gets updated as the probability of change increases.
   * Creating a directed statement index dependency graph to use in conjunction with the solver.
 Find the hubs and find statements that don't connect very much with the graph.
-  * Find a consistent way of testing performance.
-This might be 1000 runs to get an average or something.

 * Small Stories:
-  * Fix train.py to not use main.py
+  * Make train.py run from main.py
-  * Add List of SolverStates to conftest.py
   * better eval function for minion / tanner / wolf